wavefrontHQ/docs/pages/doc/query_language_series_matching.md

 ### Automatic Query Flip

-Unless you use an operator, Wavefront automatically flips the query to have the more detailed side of the join be the driver.
+Unless you use an operator, such as such as `groupRight` and `groupLeft`, Wavefront automatically flips the query to have the more detailed side of the join be the driver.
 In the example above, that is the `cpu.idle` part of the query.

 ### Series Matching with "groupLeft" and "groupRight" Construct